Nautilus (NYSE:NLS) Price Target Lowered to $26.00 at Roth Capital

-Nautilus (NYSE:NLS) had its price target cut by Roth Capital from $29.00 to $26.00 in a report released on Friday, The Fly reports.
-They currently have a buy rating on the specialty retailer’s stock.
+Nautilus (NYSE:NLS) had its target price cut by research analysts at Roth Capital from $29.00 to $26.00 in a report issued on Thursday, Benzinga reports.
+The brokerage presently has a “buy” rating on the specialty retailer’s stock.
+Roth Capital’s price objective points to a potential upside of 70.72% from the stock’s current price.

-A number of other research analysts have also recently commented on NLS.
-Craig Hallum cut their target price on Nautilus from $30.00 to $25.00 and set a buy rating on the stock in a research note on Friday.
-Zacks Investment Research raised Nautilus from a hold rating to a buy rating and set a $23.00 target price on the stock in a research note on Thursday, February 25th.
-Six research analysts have rated the stock with a buy rating, Nautilus currently has an average rating of Buy and a consensus target price of $24.57.
+A number of other analysts have also commented on NLS.
+Zacks Investment Research raised Nautilus from a “hold” rating to a “buy” rating and set a $23.00 price objective for the company in a report on Thursday, February 25th.
+Craig Hallum reduced their target price on Nautilus from $30.00 to $25.00 and set a “buy” rating for the company in a report on Friday, March 19th.
+Six equities research analysts have rated the stock with a buy rating, The stock has a consensus rating of “Buy” and a consensus target price of $24.57.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. boosted its holdings in shares of Nautilus by 19.7% in the fourth quarter.
-BlackRock Inc. now owns 2,179,024 shares of the specialty retailer’s stock valued at $39,526,000 after purchasing an additional 358,593 shares during the period.
-Arrowstreet Capital Limited Partnership boosted its holdings in shares of Nautilus by 44.2% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 722,865 shares of the specialty retailer’s stock valued at $12,404,000 after purchasing an additional 221,535 shares during the period.
-Renaissance Technologies LLC boosted its holdings in shares of Nautilus by 1.0% in the fourth quarter.
-Renaissance Technologies LLC now owns 599,779 shares of the specialty retailer’s stock valued at $10,880,000 after purchasing an additional 6,100 shares during the period.
-Hodges Capital Management Inc. boosted its holdings in shares of Nautilus by 6.1% in the fourth quarter.
-Hodges Capital Management Inc. now owns 494,742 shares of the specialty retailer’s stock valued at $8,975,000 after purchasing an additional 28,550 shares during the period.
-Finally, Greenhaven Road Investment Management L.P. purchased a new stake in shares of Nautilus in the third quarter valued at approximately $8,208,000.
-Hedge funds and other institutional investors own 68.48% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the stock.
+BCJ Capital Management LLC lifted its stake in Nautilus by 6.2% in the fourth quarter.
+BCJ Capital Management LLC now owns 12,538 shares of the specialty retailer’s stock valued at $227,000 after purchasing an additional 737 shares during the last quarter.
+Steward Partners Investment Advisory LLC lifted its position in shares of Nautilus by 29.4% during the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 4,528 shares of the specialty retailer’s stock worth $82,000 after acquiring an additional 1,028 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in shares of Nautilus by 1.2% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 103,623 shares of the specialty retailer’s stock worth $1,880,000 after acquiring an additional 1,182 shares in the last quarter.
+Federated Hermes Inc. lifted its position in shares of Nautilus by 451.3% during the third quarter.
+Federated Hermes Inc. now owns 1,742 shares of the specialty retailer’s stock worth $30,000 after acquiring an additional 1,426 shares in the last quarter.
+Finally, Albion Financial Group UT purchased a new stake in shares of Nautilus during the fourth quarter worth $27,000.
+Institutional investors and hedge funds own 68.48% of the company’s stock.

 Nautilus Company Profile